Berenix90V/pern_helsinki_bikes/README.md

 Create your own `.env` file with the following variables (change them according to your configuration):

 PORT=3006
+PG_HOST='localhost'
+PG_PORT=5432
+PG_USER='postgres'
+PG_PASSWORD='postgres'
+PG_DATABASE='helsinki_bikes'

+If database connection has to be tested, run the file with working directory `server`, so that it can grab the env variables from the `.env` file in the server folder.

 The methods of the API are the following.
 ### Stations